andreapavoni/cash_cli/README.md

 | Total        | 3 861,00 €   |
 +--------------+--------------+

-# report for may 2020 by category labels
+# report for may 2020 grouped by labels in category "Bills"
-target/debug/cash list -m 5 -y 2020 -c Bills
+target/debug/cash report -m 5 -y 2020 -c Bills

 +----------+-------------+
 | Mobile   |   -8,00 €   |